 Vitamin D plays a key role in brain function.
 Its receptors are widespread throughout brain tissue, and are specifically designed for receiving chemical signals from vitamin D. Despite its importance, 4% of Canadians ages 6–79 are deficient in vitamin D, believed to be caused by a low dietary intake and limited sunlight exposure.

-It can be challenging to maintain adequate vitamin D levels through diet alone because few foods contain naturally occuring vitamin D. Those that do include:
+It can be challenging to maintain adequate vitamin D levels through diet alone because few foods contain naturally occurring vitamin D. Those that do include:

 - cod liver oil

 This is why supplementation is one of the most effective ways to maintain a healthy vitamin D intake throughout the year.
 Vitamin D3 1000 IU is an easy-to-take liquid formula that helps prevent vitamin D deficiency.
 It contains 1000 IU of vitamin D3 per drop in a base of MCT oil from coconut and RSPO-certified palm kernel for enhanced absorption.